wp-document-revisions/wp-document-revisions/readme.txt

 WP Document Revisions doesn't use the traditional folder metaphor to organize files.
 Instead, the same document can be described multiple ways, or in folder terms, be in multiple folders at once.
 This gives you more control over your documents and how they are organized.
 You can add a folder taxonomy with the [WP Document Revisions Custom Field Generator](http://wordpress.org/extend/plugins/wp-document-revisions-custom-taxonomy-and-field-generator/).
 Be sure to select the "Hierarchical (like categories)" option.

 == Changelog ==

+= 1.0.3 =
+* Changed functions get_latest_version and get_latest_version_url to "revision" instead of "version" for consistency
+* Forces get_latest_revision to rely on get_revisions to fix inconsistencies in WP revision author bug
+* Changing metabox options does not enable the publish button on non-document pages
+* Changing metabox options displays the revision summary metabox

 = 1.0.2 =
 * Fixed bug where RSS feeds would erroneously deny access to authorized users in multisite installs